Mormonism and women: 20th and 21st centuries changes in church policies about women

 In 1978, a policy that a woman was not allowed to be a Sunday School president was clarified to a bishop in a Boston suburb.
 Also in 1978, Alice Colton Smith, a member of the Relief Society General Board, remarked in a letter to Leonard J. Arrington that women were once permitted to join in or stand as an observer at the blessing of her baby, but now were rarely permitted to do so.
 In 1975, the LDS church allowed Maureen Ursenbach Beecher to continue to work in the History Division after the birth of her daughter.
 Previously, the church's policy was to terminate new mothers' employment; after consulting with their legal counsel, the church changed their policy to allow women employees to continue working after several weeks of maternity leave.

 Brigham Young University (BYU), the LDS Church's flagship educational institution, has made several changes in its policy towards women.
 In 1975, the four-year, full tuition and boarding expenses presidential scholarship was changed from only being available to men to being available to an equal number of men and women.
 BYU established a Women's Research Institute in 1978.
 Among its directors over its 21 years of existence was Marie Cornwall.
 At the end of 2009, BYU restructured its Women's Studies Programs, freeing more money for research on women's issues by ending an institute staff, placing the Women's Studies Minor in the Sociology Department and thus putting all the money that had been split between research and staff directly into research expenditures.

 In 2013, the church adjusted the leadership council in its missions to include a greater role for the wife of the mission president and by creating a new role, called "sister training leader".
 The new Mission Leadership Council expands the use of councils to govern the church at every level.
 Also in 2013, the organization Ordain Women was established by LDS women who supported the extension of priesthood ordinations to women.
 On November 1, 2013, the church announced that beginning in 2014, a general women's meeting, conducted by the Relief Society, Young Women, and Primary organizations, would be held in connection with its bi-annual general conferences.
-In 2015, the church appointed women to its executive councils for the first time.
-The church appointed Linda K. Burton, president of the Relief Society, Rosemary Wixom, president of the Primary, and Bonnie L. Oscarson, president of the Young Women's organization, to three high-level church councils (one woman to each).
+In 2015, the church appointed women to its executive councils for the first time: Linda K. Burton, president of the Relief Society, Rosemary Wixom, president of the Primary, and Bonnie L. Oscarson, president of the Young Women's organization, to three high-level church councils (one woman to each).